How Does Tax Loss Harvesting Work

-Tax-Loss harvesting has been given a spotlight in 2020, thanks to a massive market correction earlier this year.
+Tax-Loss harvesting has been given a spotlight, thanks to the recent market downturn.
 It’s never enjoyable for investors when the stock market goes down; however, market declines present a couple of beneficial opportunities.
 For one, it allows long-term investors to buy stocks at a discount compared to their previous highs.
 Additionally, it offers certain investors the ability to reduce their tax liability via a strategy called tax-loss harvesting.
 So how exactly does tax-loss harvesting work?

 What is Tax-Loss Harvesting?